ABOUT THE ARTIST

 TOYM IMAO is a Filipino multi-media artist who excels in both sculpture and painting.
 Spanning an art career of more than 30 years, his works can be found in major cities in the Philippines, Vietnam, the USA and Europe.

-is multi-media visual artist.
-He is a sculptor (brass, bronze and wood), painter, writer and film maker.
-He first trained in the arts under Philippine National Artists for the Visual ArtsNapoleon V. Abueva and Abdulmari Asia Imao (his father.)
-His formal training came from the University of the Philippines (Architecture) and Maryland Institute College of Art (Sculpture).
-He studied film under premier Philippine director Marilou Diaz-Abaya.
+He is a sculptor and painter in both classical and contemporary styles, a writer, set/production designer and film maker.
+He first trained in the arts under Philippine National Artists for the Visual Arts Napoleon V. Abueva and Abdulmari Asia Imao (his father).
+His formal training came from the University of the Philippines (B.S.
+Architecture, Masters in Fine Arts) and Maryland Institute College of Arts (M.A.
+Sculpture) under a Fulbright Scholarship.
+He studied film and apprenticed under premier Philippine director Marilou Diaz-Abaya.
 He credits his mentor National Artist for Literature Alejandro R. Roces for his passion for Philippine history and culture.

 Toym started his career as an architectural designer and public art sculptor, designing and building monuments and shrines.
 His degree in Architecture gives him the design perspectives of a trained builder.
 Certainly, his architectural skills are indispensable as he builds more than life-sized statues and public art installations.
 His public artworks are always accomplished with masterful craftsmanship and display architectonic strength and historical depth.
 He takes delight in discovering little known facts and incorporating them in his artworks.

 Toym has received recognition from the cities of Manila and Quezon City for his contributions in the field of Sculpture.
 Some of his most notable works are the Tandang Sora National Shrine in Quezon City, the Andres Bonifacio National Shrine in Maragondon, Cavite, and the Dr. Jose P. Rizal statue in Carson City, California.